BlockchainCommons/GordianWallet-iOS/Recovery.md

   CAVEATS:

-    - We are only including the primary descriptor in the RecoveryQR Code, FullyNoded 2 and StandUp.app are smart enough to parse the descriptor then create and import the change descriptor into the node during the recovery process.
+    - We are only including the primary descriptor in the RecoveryQR Code, FullyNoded 2 is smart enough to parse the descriptor then create and import the change descriptor into the node during the recovery process.